TaxFoundation/consumption-taxes/README.md

 - `fuel.csv` Table of fuel excise rates.
 - `reduced_rates_base.csv` Table of VAT reduced rates and the tax base to which they apply.
 - `revenue.csv` Table showing the OECD average tax revenue shares for the three types of consumption taxes.
-- `tobacco.csv` Table of fuel excise rates.
+- `tobacco.csv` Table of tobacco excise rates.

 ## Explanation of Main Datasets in /intermediate_outputs
 ### `consumption_data.csv`